A Guide To Airport Security

 There are restrictions on taking certain types of food through Airport Security.
 Foods such as soups, jams, sauces, gravy, salad dressings, salsas, jellies, honey, syrup, oils and vinegars are not allowed to be taken through Security.
 However, solid foods such as cakes, breads, sandwiches and crisps that are wrapped or sealed are allowed.

-There are restrictions on taking sharp objects on board an aircraft and also any object that may be deemed as dangerous.
-Objects such as knives and scissors with blades longer than 6cm are all considered dangerous objects and may be confiscated if they are in your hand luggage.
+There are restrictions in place on taking sharp objects on board an aircraft.
+Also, any object that may be deemed as dangerous.
+Objects such as knives and scissors with blades longer than 6cm are all considered dangerous objects.
+These may be confiscated if they are in your hand luggage or on your person.
 Fireworks, gunpowder, smoke flares, firearms and ammunition are a few items that are certainly not allowed through Airport Security Control.

-If you are a frequent flyer, you may have noticed Security staff at the airport carrying out swab tests on passengers.
+If you are a frequent flyer, you may have noticed passengers getting swabbed at the airport.
+Security staff at the airport regularly carry out swab tests on passengers.
 There are several reasons why they do this but the main reason is to detect traces of residue from dangerous substances such as explosives.

-If you are travelling by air you will be required to clear Airport Security and you should ensure you are familiar with the rules and regulations regarding security before travel.
+If you are travelling by air you will be required to clear Airport Security.
+As a result, you should ensure you are familiar with the rules and regulations regarding security before travel.
 There are certain regulations for liquids, foods and objects and you should comply with them.
 If you fail to comply, you may have the items confiscated and may not be allowed through Airport Security.